Italian Air Force

 The Italian Air Force (Aeronautica Militare; AM, lit. 'military aeronautics') is the air force of the Italian Republic.
 The Italian Air Force was founded as an independent service arm on 28 March 1923 by King Victor Emmanuel III as the Regia Aeronautica ("Royal Air Force").
 After World War II, when Italy became a republic following a referendum, the Regia Aeronautica was given its current name.
 Since its formation, the service has held a prominent role in modern Italian military history.
 The acrobatic display team is the Frecce Tricolori.

 History

+From 1923 until the end of WW2 the Italian Air Force was called Regia Aeronautica.
+The cockade of Italy is one of the symbols of the Italian Air Force, and is widely used on all Italian state aircraft, not only military.

 Early history and World War I

 Italy was among the earliest adopters of military aviation.
 Its air arm dates back to 1884, when the Italian Royal Army (Regio Esercito) was authorised to acquire its own air component.
 The Air Service (Corpo Aeronautico Militare) operated balloons based near Rome.

 In 1911, reconnaissance and bombing sorties during the Italo-Turkish War by the Servizio Aeronautico represented the first use of heavier-than-air aircraft in armed conflict.